JaredJomar/Huffman-Coding/README.md

 ## Documentation

 The code is documented using Javadoc-style comments, providing explanations for classes, methods, and their functionality.
 The HTML documentation is generated using tools available in Eclipse and can be found in the `doc` directory of this repository.

-## Academic Integrity

-Please note that sharing code is strictly prohibited.
-While discussions on design and implementation strategies are allowed, any similarities in code implementation may result in academic penalties.
-It's important to maintain integrity and seek help if needed.

-## Submission

-The project is submitted through GitHub Classroom by the specified deadline.
-Be sure to adhere to the guidelines and submit your code according to the instructions provided by the course.

-For further information, refer to the original project specifications provided by the course instructor.

----
-*This project was completed as part of the CIIC 4020 / ICOM 4035 Data Structures course at the University of Puerto Rico, Mayagüez Campus, during the Spring semester of 2022-2023.*